New Quality Verification Program for hospitals will benefit participants in ACS NSQIP

 A series of comprehensive literature reviews validating the principles underlying the QVP program have been published in the Journal of the American College of Surgeons.
 Read more about the first and second reviews.

 For general information on the ACS Quality Verification Program, visit www.facs.org/qvp or contact: [email protected].
-For information on NSQIP QVP, please visit www.facs.org/quality-programs/acs-nsqip or contact: [email protected].
+For information on NSQIP QVP, please visit www.facs.org/quality-programs/acs-nsqip or contact: [email protected]acs.org.

 # # #